abates/ruby_expect/README.md

 ------------

 This is a simple expect API written in pure ruby.
 Part of this library includes a simple procedure DSL for creating sequences of expect/send behavior.
+For more information on the motivation and design of this gem, please see: http://www.andrewbates.co/ruby-expect/

 Examples
 --------